 This guidance document is being distributed for comment purposes only.

 You should submit comments and suggestions regarding this draft document within 90 days of publication in the Federal Register of the notice announcing the availability of the draft guidance.
 Submit written comments to the Division of Dockets Management (HFA-305), Food and Drug Administration, 5630 Fishers Lane, rm.
 1061, Rockville, MD 20852.
 Submit electronic comments to http://www.regulations.gov.
 Identify all comments with the docket number listed in the notice of availability that publishes in the Federal Register.

 For questions regarding this document contact Beena Puri, Ph.D., Division of Microbiology Devices at 301-796-6202 or by email: email@example.com.

 U.S. Department of Health and Human Services

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1667) to identify the guidance you are requesting.

 Table of Contents

 - Premarket Notifications - Background